Prof. Ulrike Bingel

 Helena Hartmann

-Cognitive and affective modulation of pain-related expectations, placebo and nocebo effects, neuroimaging and -modulation, shared mechanisms between first-hand and empathy for pain, prosocial decision-making, open scholarship, science communication
+Modulation of pain-related expectations, placebo and nocebo effects, neuroimaging, empathy and prosocial decision-making, open scholarship, science communication, feminist science

 Bálint Kincses